Some Common Conversation Mistakes

 Bringing up inappropriate topics

-Unless you know the people you're speaking to won't mind, don't bring up anything that's too controversial, offensive, upsetting, disgusting, or overly personal and familiar.
+Unless you know the people you're speaking to won't mind, don't bring up anything that's too controversial, offensive, blunt and unfiltered, upsetting, disgusting, or overly personal and familiar.
 That goes for whether you're joking around or having a more serious discussion.
 Even if it's a subject you're personally comfortable with, it doesn't mean everyone else feels the same way.
 Sometimes people make this mistake because most of the time they hang around friends or co-workers who are okay with certain material, and they forget the whole world isn't on the same wavelength.

-Over-sharing / sharing too much, too soon
+Oversharing / sharing too much, too soon

 Being too guarded and closed-off

-Guardedness becomes even more of an issue when it gets in the way you contributing even when the topic is fairly light and casual.
+Guardedness becomes even more of an issue when it gets in the way of contributing even when the topic is fairly light and casual.
 For example, if everyone is talking about their weekends, and you're thinking, "I don't want to share what I did.
 That's no one's business.
-I don't need people poking into my life" that's a problem.
+I don't need people poking into my life", that's a problem.
 You'll never get to know anyone very well that way, and it probably won't be long before you get a reputation for being too secretive.
 Some advice for getting past this tendency:

 Being Too Guarded And Secretive - Having Problems With Self-Disclosure